-In software development, internationalization is the process of designing a software application so as it can be adapted to various languages and regions without engineering changes.
-Of course, software localization is pretty complex, as there are a lot of things to consider.
+In software development, there is a concept called internationalization.
+This is the process of designing a software application in such a way that it can be adapted to various languages and regions without engineering changes.
+Software localization is pretty complex, as there are a lot of things to consider.
 To name just a few:

 - left-to-right or right-to-left text,

 Why talk about software localization all of a sudden?
 Because these principles apply to many other types of translation.
 For example, German, Ukrainian or Russian tend to have longer words than English, which means that more space should be provided for these languages at the desktop publishing stage.

 So please be sure to consider whether your text is ready for internationalization and do not overuse tags (if you have any, you’ll know).
 A good language specialist will point out the problems the text might have, but solving them would require additional work and time, so it’s best to avoid them.

 Now who that might be?
 The best option for you actually depends on your needs.
 If you plan to localize your content into many languages, you should hire an agency.
 But if you plan to localize into a very limited number of languages and have the time to contact service providers individually, hire freelance translators.
 This way you are likely to save money!
 That is correct, freelance translators often charge less than agencies.
 Moreover, you are sure to get a personal approach to your linguistic problems.

 If you hire an individual translator, you would want them to have enough experience to handle your project.

 3. Be aware of which service you purchase.

 Agencies charge more not only because of their surcharge.
 They often offer not just translation, but TEP – Translation, Editing and Proofreading.
 That means that after the text is translated, the work is not finished.
 First, an editor analyzes the original and translated texts and corrects mistakes, should any be found.
 Then another person, a proofreader, analyzes the resulting translation and polishes it, so it would have no flaws in the target language.